 The answer is in Royalty Free Music.
 Music that is made to be royalty free is simply music that is licensed to a producer for use in their project.
 No crediting is needed since there is usually a fairly low cost to obtain a license.

-Here is an example… This is my portfolio of Royalty Free Music listed on audiojungle, the leading website devoted to selling royalty free tracks.
+Here is an example… This is my portfolio of Royalty Free Music listed on audiojungle, the leading website devoted to selling royalty free music.

-Additionally, I have decided to post some royalty free tracks that I have decided to license to you for free, they are available in the toolbar, all I ask is that you credit me for the work as listed on the Free Royalty Free Music page.
+Additionally, I have posted some royalty free tracks that I have decided to license to you for free, they are available in the toolbar, all I ask is that you credit me for the work as listed on the Free Royalty Free Music page.